Heroku Data for Redis and Private Spaces

 2. Prevent new instance updates

-It’s important that no new data is written to your application on the source system during the migration process or it doesn’t get transferred to the new database.
+It’s important that no new data is written to your application on the source system during the migration process or it doesn’t get transferred to the new instance.
 To accomplish this, place your source app into maintenance mode.
 If you have scheduler jobs running as well, disable them.

 Your application is unavailable starting at this point in the upgrade process.